 We started the day with an amazing breakfast.
-Matoula was already downstairs in the small kitchen off the courtyard when we came down at 9.00am.
-She brought us a generous spread of boiled eggs, bread with jam and honey, cheese, ham and a semolina type desert with sultanas and sprinkled with cinnamon – I think it was halva.
+The lady that picked us up from the port introduces herself to us as Matoula.
+When we came down she was already preparing our breakfast in the small kitchen off the courtyard.
+She brought us a generous spread of boiled eggs, bread with jam and honey, cheese, ham, cheese pastries and halva with sultanas and sprinkled with cinnamon.
 An amazing feast to start the day!
 This truly makes up for the smelly bathroom and mosquitoes!

-As always I’m always naturally drawn to the water so we go to explore the beach which is short walk from the Serifos Palace past houses with poppy filled gardens.
+As always I’m always naturally drawn to the water so we go to explore the beach which is short walk from the Serifos Palace.
+We pass houses with poppy filled gardens and poppies have even managed to grow in the sand on the beach.
 Livadakia beach is delightful – completely deserted at the moment.
 A small curved beach lined with tamarisk trees.

-After a stroll along the beach we head up over the hill towards the port.
-We pleased to see a bus service running which means we can see more of the island.
+After a stroll along the beach we head up over the hill (or rather a brough) towards the port.
+We are pleased to see a bus service running which means we can see more of the island.
 Up above the port, the white houses and churches of the Chora gleam in the sunshine.

 The walk back down to the port is 2km – the bus is 4.5km.
 The path is very good and it’s a really enjoyable walk.